 With Malaysia’s tropical climate there is a definite need for the many water parks that call Malaysia home.
 What is the best water parks Malaysia?
 Here is my guide to the top 5.
-The water parks are located across Malaysia from The Lost World of Tambun in Ipoh right down to Legoland water park near Johor Bahru almost in Singapore the south.
+The water parks are located across Malaysia from The Lost World of Tambun in Ipoh Malaysia right down to Legoland water park near Johor Bahru almost in Singapore in the south.
 Melacca doesn’t miss out with A’ Famosa water park just outside the old town.
 Even Kuala Lumper has its own and possibly the best water park with Sunway Lagoon in the outer suburbs.
+So if you’re visiting Malaysia with kids, or going as an adult, visit one of these great water parks!

 Sunway Lagoon Water Park Kuala Lumper